-As a parent, you always find yourself in new territories no matter the age of your child.
-But one of the challenges of beginner parenting comes in the seemingly mundane topic of clothing your baby.
+One of the challenges of beginner parenting comes in the seemingly mundane topic of baby clothes sizes.
 Sizes can be confusing for adult wearers, how much more for babies?
 Don’t fret, we are about to make it simpler for you!
-From newborn stage to toddlerhood, here’s the ultimate guide to baby sizes.
+From newborn stage to toddlerhood, here’s the ultimate guide to baby size charts.

 So many things factor in when it comes to dressing your little one.
 Aside from the obvious question of what kind of clothing to buy, there’s the issue of sizes.
 What’s the clothing size for a baby?
 How different is it from a toddler’s?
 How do you convert different clothing sizes?
 The questions are endless.
 Let’s go through it step-by-step.

 Baby clothes size chart: newborn up to 24 months

 |US Size||Age||Weight |